 About Lees-McRae Summer Theatre

 On July 17, 1985, Lees-McRae Summer Theatre opened the doors to its first summer production series with I Do!
 I Do!, The Mousetrap, Coming of Age, and a children's production, Where Are Friends When You Need Them?, two of which were written by Janet.
 The performances were held in Hayes Auditorium, with 3,403 audience members in attendance.
-The year-round production staff consisted of three people: Janet Speer, Jim Stonesifer and Joyce Ratliff (who has been our Administrative Assistant for 20 years).
-The rest of the summer theatre staff consisted of nine paid technicians, 20 volunteers, Performing Arts faculty Jim Taylor and Steve Parrish (who performed and served as music directors), and long-time friends of summer theatre Allen Speer, Cindy Stonesifer, the late Cathy Lyon, Tim Hill, Tessa Willoughby Carr, Blackie Nelson, Helen Tester, Jo Ann Taylor, Linda Weldon, Charlotte D'Armond Talbert and Phil Teagarden to name a few.
+The year-round production staff consisted of Janet Speer, Jim Stonesifer and Joyce Ratliff (who was Administrative Assistant for 20 years).
+The rest of the summer theatre staff consisted of nine paid technicians, 20 volunteers, Performing Arts faculty Jim Taylor and Steve Parrish (who performed and served as music directors), and long-time friends of summer theatre Allen Speer, Cindy Stonesifer, the late Cathy Lyon, Tim Hill, Tessa Willoughby Carr, Blackie Nelson, Helen Tester, Jo Ann Taylor, Linda Weldon, Rolland Mullinex, Charlotte D'Armond Talbert and Phil Teagarden to name a few.

 In 1990, Dr. Charlotte D'Armond Talbert became the company's first producer.
 Aside from performing, Charlotte laid the groundwork for new management structures, publicity and employee relations, and Theatre for Young People.
 Our current logo, summer theatre banner and playbill format were developed during her tenure with the assistance of Debby Bandy and Barbara Hosbein.
-In 1995, Paul Adamson joined our staff as the rehearsal and production pianist and still holds these positions today.
+In 1995, Paul Adamson joined our staff as the rehearsal and production pianist and holds these positions today.

 Just like today, Avery County was a catalyst for tourism in the mid 1980's.
-Summer in the mountains suggests wonderful opportunities to bring communities together; and what better way to do this than through Lees-McRae Summer Theatre.
+Summer in the mountains suggests wonderful opportunities to bring communities together; and what better way to do this than through Lees-McRae Summer Theatre?
 Our heritage, our commitment to the ideals of art and humanity, and our great attention to the heart have made our work special.
 As Janet says, "We may not have the bells and whistles, but we will always have the heart."